The renter’s guide to energy savings

 - Why: according to the National Sleep Foundation, you’ll sleep better when your bedroom temperature is between 60 and 67 degrees.

-Many of these low-cost ideas could be something to ask your landlord to reimburse you for.
-We encourage renters to see if their landlord is willing to contact us, and we can help determine if the property qualifies for free or discounted weatherization services and products.
-Energy efficiency upgrades often lower costs for both renters and landlords, so they can make good financial sense for everyone involved.
+We encourage renters to see if their property owner is willing to contact us, and we can help determine if the property qualifies for free or discounted weatherization services and appliances.
+Energy efficiency upgrades often lower costs for both renters and owners, so they can save money and reduce maintenance issues for everyone involved.